emrahsariboz/Machine-learning-portfolio/README.md

 ### Linear Regression

-Linear Regression, perhaps one of the first supervised machine learning examples, is an algorithm that uses statistics to predict the corresponding output to the given input based on the previous input-output pairs.
-The goal is to find best fit line.
+Linear Regression, perhaps one of the fundemental supervised machine learning examples, is an algorithm that uses statistics to predict the corresponding output to the given input based on the previous input-output pairs.
+The goal is to find best fit line to the given points.
+The objective function of the algorithm is sum of squared errors which we try to minimize it.